social media

 I can't go to Solar School, but I'd still like to support this ministry.
 How can I help?

 There are many ways you can help.
 You can donate, buy merchandise, or share our promotional materials.
+You can tell someone about us.
+You can also pray for us and the people we are trying to serve.

 Why is Solar power so important in the developing world?

 Almost 2 billion people on this earth have no grid power and probably never will.
 It costs more to deliver electric power than it does to build the power generating plant.
 Most of these people could not afford to tap into this grid system even if it were available.
-The sun's delivery system is free!
+For more information, click on energy poverty above.

-Copyright © 2015-2023
+Copyright © 2015-2024

 twitter facebook youtube